Key Takeaways

 • SpaceWeather.com — daily solar activity bulletins and ongoing aurora alerts.

-Catch the glow tonight?
+Catch the glow this weekend?
 We'd love to see your shots — share them with @watchthestarsuk on Instagram.
 Clear skies! 🔭

 📡 Live Updates: This post is updated whenever a new aurora event is forecast for the UK.
 Bookmark it and check back — we refresh it rather than writing a new article each time, so you always get the latest information in one place.